 For instance, a prosecutor who has little evidence and a victim that is uncooperative may feel pressured to reduce the charges against the defendant to a lesser offense or offer a favorable plea agreement.

 Having worked on behalf of several domestic violence defendants for numerous years, I have experienced situations in which a victim wants to have the defendant’s domestic violence charges dismissed because the charges are based on lies.

 There are situations where this is possible, but the person who admits to making false accusations of domestic violence may have to face charges themselves.

 Either way, this does not automatically result in the charges against the defendant being dropped.
 Prosecutors are used to these types of situations, so they may proceed regardless.

 Expect prosecutors to reference the victim’s initial claims of abuse in court against the defendant and to portray the person who made false accusations as a victim living in fear of their abuser.

 While no lawyer can force a prosecutor to drop charges, an experienced domestic violence defense attorney can often persuade a prosecutor that the charges should not be pursued.
 A careful investigation may reveal evidence that suggests one of the following to be true:

-If you are in need of skilled representation to defend your domestic violence charge, call 888-250-2865 to speak with a Law Offices of Randy Collins domestic violence lawyer today.
 A domestic abuse conviction could land you or your loved one in jail and affect future options.
 Let the experience that comes from assisting more than 10,000 clients guide you through this troubling time.
-Call us today to get help now.
+Call us at (888) 250-2850 or fill out our form to get help now.

 Our domestic violence defense lawyers are standing by to help.
 Contact us 24/7 to receive your free case evaluation.